FedeMDO/nestjs-advanced-example/README.md

-Homelike Challenge
+Challenge
 Build with NestJS (Typescript), MongoDB, Docker (Compose), JWT Auth.

 ## Description
-Resolution of Homelike's challenge with a few tasks.
+API where you can register users.
+Users can create apartments.
+Users can be apartment landlords and at the same time, mark other apartments as favorites.
+Users are thought to be tenants of other apartments, but it's not covered by the scope of this service.

 Scope (Time available: 3 days):
-- Implementation of user and apartment modules (including services, controllers, schemas, dtos, etc) [DONE]
+- Implementation of user and apartment modules (including services, controllers, schemas, dtos, etc)
-- Implementation of a cool apartment filter [DONE]
+- Implementation of a cool apartment filter
-- Auth with JWT [DONE]
+- Auth with JWT
-- Testing [PARTIAL] // need to extend e2e
+- Testing

-This time I don't think I will have time to implement the GraphQL part.
-I don't have working experience with it (even if I'm eager to learn it).
+- OpenAPI Docs (Swagger)

 # Docker (docker-compose) needed in order to run app and mongodb